COVID-19

 Rights of people with disabilities in the COVID-19 pandemic

 The link below sets out the responsibility of all countries to continue to ensure that people with disabilities receive the treatment they need and have access to care and treatment if they become unwell with COVID-19.
 Translations are available in Chinese, French, Russian and Spanish.
-Please let us know your stories, if you know of anyone with PWS who has had COVID-19 and also help us with our COVID-19 survey below.

 The United Nations Human Rights, Office of the High Commissioner: Joint Statement: Persons with Disabilities and COVID-19 by the Chair of the United Nations Committee on the Rights of Persons with Disabilities, on behalf of the Committee on the Rights of Persons with Disabilities and the Special Envoy of the United Nations Secretary-General on Disability and Accessibility.